Bordeaux Wine REgion

 Right Bank

-East of the Dordogne and Gironde, the Right Bank has clay and limestone soils better suited to Merlot and Cabernet Franc.
+Located on the Right Bank east of the Dordogne, this sub-region is known for clay and limestone soils ideally suited to Merlot and Cabernet Franc.

 Entre-Deux-Mers

-The area between the Garonne and Dordogne rivers.
-Best known for crisp, dry white wines made primarily from Sauvignon Blanc, Sémillon, and Muscadelle.
+Located between the Garonne and Dordogne rivers, this sub-region is best known for dry white wines made from Sauvignon Blanc, Sémillon, and Muscadelle.
+Reds from the area are typically labeled under the broader Bordeaux or Bordeaux Supérieur appellations.

 Grape Varieties in Bordeaux

-Bordeaux is built on blends rather than single-varietal wines.
+Bordeaux wines are typically blends rather than single-varietal.
 While dozens of grapes are permitted under AOC rules, just a few dominate production and define the character of Bordeaux wines.

 Black (Red) Grapes